 The society's assets must be invested in the manner that best serves the interests of its members and an exaggerated risk concentration must be avoided through suitable diversification between and within different classes of assets.
 The assets shall, taking into account the society's insurance obligations and changes in future value and return, be invested so that the society's payment capacity is satisfactory and a sufficient expected return is achieved within the framework of prudent asset management.
-In business that concerns occupational pension insurance, in accordance with the Insurance Business Act (1982:713) which is still applied by the society in accordance with the now applicable interim rules for benevolent societies, the assets which match technical provisions shall be measured and managed in a prudent manner.
+In business that concerns occupational pension insurance, the assets shall be managed in a prudent manner.
 Rules on prudence are based on the IORP Directive (European Parliament and Council Directive 2003/41/EC on the activities and supervision of occupational pension institutions).
 The prudent person rule means that activities must be conducted in a manner which the individual beneficiary himself would apply if he or she had the requisite skills and knowledge.